 It’s been 5 years since OnePlus has entered into the Indian market, and now it’s the #1 Premium Smartphone Maker in India.
 Throughout the journey, OnePlus had seen both ups and downs, but one thing it did well is gaining loyal fans.
-OnePlus 7 series, the next flagship lineup is launched recently, and we thought why not take a look at the history of OnePlus flagship phones launched by them in India?
-This is so we get an idea of what has changed, and how the company promises to #NeverSettle.
+OnePlus 7 series, the next flagship lineup is launched recently, and we thought, why not take a look at the history of OnePlus flagship phones launched by them in India?
+It is, so we get an idea of what has changed, and how the company promises to #NeverSettle.

-This is definitely not the OnePlus’s brand story, but it’s more of revisiting the history.
+It is not the OnePlus’s brand story, but it’s more of revisiting the history.
 I’m sure you’ll feel nostalgic reading this.
-It’s also filled with my experiences, and also how OnePlus had to cope with the competition and rose to become the number 1 premium smartphone marker.
+It’s filled with my experiences, and also how OnePlus had to cope with the competition and rose to become the number 1 premium smartphone marker.
 So, why late?
 Let’s get started!

 OnePlus History – All Smartphones Launched in India